1. These terms

-A) For camping, check in will be from 3pm-5pm on the day of your arrival.
-You must have checked out by 9am on the day you are due to depart.
+A) Check in will be from 3pm-5pm on the day of your arrival.
+You must have checked out by 10am on the day you are due to depart.
 Though you are welcome to enjoy the surroundings for the rest of the day.

 B) If you have booked an event/tour, you must arrive at the location specified on your booking confirmation no later than 15 minutes before the event/tour is due to start.

 9. Entry and security

 A) During your booking period, we give you a non-exclusive right to enter and leave the grounds of Cabilla Cornwall Estate.
 Nothing in the contract shall be considered to give you a tenancy, nor does the contract confer on you any right to exclude us or those acting on our behalf from Cabilla Cornwall Estate.